 Dizygotic twins form when two separate sperms fertilize two separate eggs.
 Each fetus lies within it's own two membranes (chorion and amnion) and they do not share blood vessels.

 Monozygotic (identical) twins form when one sperm fertilizes one egg.
 The fertilized egg then splits later on.
 Depending on when the fertilized egg splits, you can have either different sacs (dichorinic/diamniotic), the same outer sac and two inner sacs (monochorionic/diamniotic), or they are within the same 2 sacs (monochorionic/monoamniotic).

-In the last 20 years the rate of twinning has increased.
+In the last 20 years the incidence rate of twins has increased.
 This increase is most marked for dizygotic twins.
-It is estimated that about one third of the increase in multiple births is a consequence of childbearing later in life, but the majority of the effect is due to the use of assisted reproduction techniques like ovulation induction and IVF - in-vitro fertilization.
+It is estimated that about one third of the increase in multiple births is a consequence of childbearing later in life, but the majority of the effect is due to the use of assisted reproduction techniques (ART) like ovulation induction and in-vitro fertilization (IVF).

 The prevalence of monozygotic (maternal/identical) twins is about 1 in 250 pregnancies and it is similar in all ethnic groups and does not vary with maternal age or parity.
 However, the incidence of monozygotic twins may be 2-3 times higher following in-vitro fertilization procedures, possibly because with these methods the architecture of the zona pellucida is altered although the mechanism remains uncertain.

 Prevalence of Dizygotic Twins